Mary Lou Fulton College for Teaching and Learning Innovation policies

 Requirements for students who wish to pursue a concurrent degree:

-• Students must be in good academic standing, maintaining a minimum cumulative GPA of 2.25 or higher.
-(Students enrolled in the educational studies degree program are an exception and must maintain a minimum cumulative GPA of 2.00.)
+• Students must be in good academic standing, maintaining a minimum cumulative GPA of 2.00 or higher.

-• Students must inform their MLFTC advisor of each degree being pursued as a concurrent degree.
+• Students must inform their MLFC advisor of each degree being pursued as a concurrent degree.
 This information is important to the department's recordkeeping, and it may affect recommended courses.

 • If one of the degrees is offered through another college, the student must contact that college and complete its required procedures for requesting and pursuing concurrent degrees.

-• Students must earn at least 30 unique credit hours applied toward the requirements for each major's degree.
+• Students must earn at least 30 distinct credit hours applied toward the requirements for each major's degree.

 Applications for reinstatement and readmission are reviewed by the director of undergraduate student services on a case-by-case basis.

 If a student is not eligible for quick re-entry, they must apply for readmission and submit applicable fees.
-To submit an application for readmission to the Mary Lou Fulton Teachers College, a student must have left in good academic standing by having a cumulative GPA of 2.00 or higher.
+To submit an application for readmission to the Mary Lou Fulton College for Teaching and Learning Innovation, a student must have left in good academic standing by having a cumulative GPA of 2.00 or higher.

 A student who did not leave ASU in good academic standing may appeal.
 In this case, a student must have both:

-• completed at least 12 credits since leaving ASU with a grade of a "C" or higher, and
+1. completed at least 12 credit hours since leaving ASU with a grade of a "C" or higher

 All transcripts must be on file with ASU for review if appealing.
-Students who do not meet these two requirements will not be admitted to the Mary Lou Fulton Teachers College.
-If a readmission appeal is required, the decisions may take 4-6 weeks.
+Students who do not meet these two requirements will not be admitted to MLFC.
+If a readmission appeal is required, the decisions may take four to six weeks.
 The director of undergraduate services may contact a student for more information.

 Other special requirements